Monotonicity of Markov chain transition probabilities via quasi-stationarity -- an application to Bernoulli percolation on $C_k \times Z$: Results

 \item[(b)] For $n \ge 0$ and $u',v' \in V^\sq$ let $\{u' \lra_{\le n} v'\}$ denote the event that there is path from $u'$ to $v'$ consisting of open bonds from $E_{(-\infty,n]}$. \item[(c)] For $n \ge 0$ and $x \in M$ let $\{\cX_n = x\}$ denote the event that

 \item[(d)] For $n \ge 0$ let $\cW_n \!:= |\{v' \! \in V_n \!\!: v' \! \lra \! o'\}|$. \end{itemize} \end{Def}

 In case of finite $G$, it is intuitively clear that $\cX_n$, $n \ge 0$, is a Markov chain, since for every $n$ the pattern in the layer $n$ is completely determined by the pattern in layer $n-1$ and the bond configuration in $E_n$, see Figure \ref{Fig:Markov}.
 More details are given in Section \ref{Sec:Markov}.
-We are now ready to state our main result.
-It is formulated for the special case of cylinder graphs, for which $G = C_k$ is the cycle graph of $k$ vertices, where $V = \{0,...,k-1\}$ and $E = \{\{i,i+1\}: i \in V\}$, identifying $0$ with $k$.
+We are now ready to state our main result, which is formulated for cycle graphs $G = C_k$ with $k$ vertices, where $V = \{0,...,k-1\}$ and $E = \{\{i,i+1\}: i \in V\}$, identifying $0$ with $k$.

 \begin{Thm} We consider Bernoulli percolation on $C_k^\sq$ with parameter $p$ for $k \ge 3$.
 Let $o \in C_k$ and $N(k) := 500 k^6 1.95^k$.
 For all $n \ge N(k)$ and $p \in (0,1)$

 \end{Thm}